 Mrs. Carter is a devoted wife and a mother of one son.
 She was born and raised in Clarksdale, MS. In 2004, Mrs. Carter transitioned to Memphis, TN where she attended LeMoyne Owen College.
 She received her Bachelor of Arts degree in English in 2008.
 She continued her education at Union University where she received her Master’s degree in Education.
 Mrs. Carter has worked in a Middle School setting for six years.
 She has a passion for molding young minds into bright futures.
 To be an outstanding teacher, one first must teach in the “fear of the Lord” as it alone is the beginning of both knowledge and wisdom (Prov.
 1:7, 9:10).
 She believes that teaching should be driven by a passion to provide help for students no matter what it calls for.
 Being the Language Arts teacher at a Christian school, Mrs. Carter pushes all of her students to be successful in life as well as in Christ.

-Travis Crutchfield – Director of Spiritual Life/Middle School Math/8th Grade Homeroom/Boy’s Dorm Parent
+Travis Crutchfield – Spiritual Life Instructor/Middle School Math/8th Grade Homeroom/Boy’s Dorm Parent

 As an ordained minister, Mr. Crutchfield leads the spiritual development of the staff and students.
 He will also serve as the Director of the Boarding Program.
 He and his wife, Delois, have partnered in ministry.
 They spent 10 years as house-parents for 52 children and their families at Georgia Baptist Children’s Home and Family Ministries.
 His educational experiences includes University of Tennessee, Knoxville, TN, B.S.
 Social Work; Masters Studies at University of Georgia; Social Work, Athens, Georgia; Georgia Baptist College and Seminary; Senoia, Columbia International University, Columbia, South Carolina; Regents University, Virginia Beach, Virginia, Ed.
 Leadership.
 Mr. Crutchfield is a teacher at heart and has enjoyed teaching students in Grades 3 through 12.
 He served as Chief Administrator at Fayette Christian School, Fayetteville, Georgia and at Clinton Christian School, Suitland, Maryland.
 According to Mr. Crutchfield, “I am most grateful for the souls that have been added to the Kingdom and for the young lives that are impacted by Jesus,” during his tenure in education.
 His chief priority since coming to know Christ is to make Him known to others.